-A break is an asynchonous exception, usually triggered by an external source controlled by the user.
+A break is an asynchronous exception, usually triggered by an external source controlled by the user.
 A break exception can only occur in a thread while breaks are allowed by the break-enabled parameter (see §9.4.1.10).
 When a break is detected, the exn:misc:user-break exception is raised.

 A break is triggered when the break-thread procedure is applied to a thread.
 An exn:misc:user-break is raised in the destination thread sometime afterwards; if breaking is disabled when break-thread is called, the break is suspended until breaking is again enabled for the thread.
+While a thread has a suspended break, additional breaks are ignored.

-When break-thread is applied to a thread that is blocked on a nested thread (see call-in-nested-thread), and if breaks are enabled in the blocked thread, the break is implicitly handled by transfering it to the nested thread.
+When break-thread is applied to a thread that is blocked on a nested thread (see call-in-nested-thread), and if breaks are enabled in the blocked thread, the break is implicitly handled by transferring it to the nested thread.